nextapps-de/flexsearch/README.md

     boost: 2
 });

-// 2. apply resolver operations
-const raw3 = raw1.and(raw2, /* ... */);
+// 2. apply and chain resolver operations const raw3 = raw1.and(raw2, /* ... */);
 // you can access the aggregated result by raw3.result console.log("The aggregated result is:", raw3.result)